Marine Le Pen: The person behind the party

 What is obvious is that her campaign is feeling the heat -- which is increasing each and every day.

-There were a flurry phone calls took place between her team and French television company TF1 to discuss the logistics of the panel.
+There were a flurry of phone calls between her team and French television company TF1 to discuss the logistics of the panel.

 It seemed that my presence on the panel had caused concern: I was told that Le Pen's team, fearing a trap, were particularly wary of the participation of a representative of the international media.